 Eligible Projects and Grant Expenses

-Contract help and/or additional program staff may be eligible if used for extra personnel that was hired or augmented to meet a need related to the COVID-19 crisis.
+Contract help and/or additional program staff may be eligible if used for extra personnel hired or augmented to meet a need related to a disaster or crisis.
 Grants are to be used for program staff only; neither administrative nor management staff time is eligible.

-All grants will be paid on a reimbursement basis for actual costs incurred.
-Grant expenses must be substantiated by third-party documentation (e.g., receipts, statements, invoices).
-These documents should be generated from your vendor, not from your organization, with the exception of documentation of staff time.
-Grants for staff time will be paid upon the furnishing of timesheets; please ask our staff for sample timesheets or if you have questions.
+Grants will be paid on a reimbursement basis for actual costs incurred.
+Grant expenses usually must be substantiated by third-party documentation (e.g., receipts, statements, invoices).
+These documents should be generated from your vendor, not from your organization, with some exceptions, including grants for program scholarships, and grants to provide direct financial assistance to individuals.
+Please discuss this with our staff.
+Grants for staff time will be paid upon the furnishing of timesheets; you may download our timesheet template here.

 If you have a need that does not seem to fit with our parameters, please contact us.
 As we learn about additional or changing community needs, we may adapt our grant parameters for better inclusivity.